oroinc/documentation/user_guide/system_config.rst

   "**Default Language***","Defines the language used for the instance UI.
 Choose a language from the drop-down menu:

   |UseDef|","English"
-  "**Supported Languages***","Defines a set of languages that can be used for translation of the :ref:`email templates <user-guide-email-template>`.
+  "**Supported Languages***","Defines a set of languages that can be used for translation of the :ref:`email template <user-guide-email-template>`.
 Use the :guilabel:`Ctrl` and :guilabel:`Shift` keys to choose the languages from the list.

   |Supported|","English"
   "**Available Translations** grid","